MalteKurz/VineCopulaMatlab/README.md

   * A vectorial independence test, which can be used for testing sequentially the simplified assumption for C- and D-vine copulas.
   * Most computations are implemented in C++.
 Parts can be optionally performed parallel.

+## Hosting and bug reporting
+  * The VineCopulaMatlab toolbox is hosted at GitHub and can be found under [https://github.com/MalteKurz/VineCopulaMatlab](https://github.com/MalteKurz/VineCopulaMatlab).
+  * The C++ shared library VineCopulaCPP is also hosted at GitHub and can be found under [https://github.com/MalteKurz/VineCopulaCPP](https://github.com/MalteKurz/VineCopulaCPP).
+  * Please use GitHub issues ([VineCopulaMatlab issues](https://github.com/MalteKurz/VineCopulaMatlab/issues) and [VineCopulaCPP issues](https://github.com/MalteKurz/VineCopulaCPP/issues) for reporting any issues or bugs.

 ## Demo
-Please see the [demo](http://maltekurz.github.io/VineCPP/DemoVineCPP/) for further details about the functionality of the VineCPP toolbox.
+Please see the [demo](http://maltekurz.github.io/VineCopulaMatlab/DemoVineCPP/) for further details about the functionality of the VineCPP toolbox.

 ## Remarks
   * The central class of the toolbox is the VineCopula class.
 Working with this class, for most input variables consistency checks are performed.